 The programme comprises four taught modules, plus an extended three-month research project, involving the design and practice of research with opportunities for securing research placements at top UK industry and healthcare providers.

-Two core and one specialist module focus on biomedical science, with a specialism choice between haematology and medical microbiology.
-One core module focuses on business in practice, linking management studies with careers in science.
-Management includes finance, accounting, marketing, organisational management, entrepreneurship and leadership/team skills.
-In addition to subject knowledge, you will develop written, oral, analytical and employability skills to masters level.
+The taught modules consist of two core modules and one specialist module focusing on biomedical science, with a specialism choice between haematology and medical microbiology.
+In addition, one core module focuses on business in practice, linking management studies with careers in science.
+The business module develops competencies in finance, accounting, marketing, organisational management, entrepreneurship and leadership/team skills.
+In addition to subject knowledge, you will develop written, oral, analytical and employability skills appropriate to masters level.

 Please note that this is an indicative list of modules and is not intended as a definitive list.

 The module allows students to develop and extend skills required to research and communicate in biosciences, and the principles and practice of laboratory techniques, research planning, management, data handling and presentation.
 The material is contextualised by lectures, practicals, workshops and directed reading around the planning and execution of experiments and interpretation of the data in a clinical setting or in clinically based studies.

 It provides students with an introduction to the concepts of immunity and pathobiology.
 Students will become familiar with the different cells and organs of the immune system and how these function and interact to protect the body from infection.
 In addition, the module introduces students to the cellular mechanisms and genetic causes of disease considering both the physiological manifestations and the public health implications.
 The module also introduces some of the molecular processes and signalling events that are important in communication between cells of the immune system.
 It goes on to consider the role of cellular pathology in the context of other pathology disciplines such as clinical chemistry.
 Practical classes are used to allow students the opportunity to apply their basic knowledge of immunology to interpret the significance of laboratory data and the role of the immune system in disease.